lnis-uofu/OpenFPGA/libs/libopenfpgacapnproto/README.md

 -----------------

-libopenfpgacapnproto should contain all capnproto schema definitions used within VTR.
+libopenfpgacapnproto should contain all capnproto schema definitions used within Openfpga.
 To add a new schema:
 1. Add the schema to git in `libs/libopenfpgacapnproto/`
 2. Add the schema file name to `capnp_generate_cpp` invocation in `libs/libopenfpgacapnproto/CMakeLists.txt`.